NTDuck/project-equilibrium/README.md

 a minimal workspace.
 ## Features

-- A funny-looking mascot that chills when you suffer (pending)
+- neco-arc (why not)
-- A simple todolist that you'll probably find useless (pending)
+- a simple todolist (finished)
-- A music player that prevents you from concentrating on your work (pending)
+- a pomodoro timer (inaccurate, will be customizable)
-- An AI-powered chatbot that pales into insignificance beside ChatGPT (pending)
+- an AI-powered chatbot that generates random messages (in development)
-- A beautiful and comfortable [dark color scheme](https://github.com/monkeytypegame/monkeytype/blob/16c956c62c241deb9c3ffd0f3b3647625df4156e/frontend/static/themes/serika_dark.css) to reduce eye strain and help you focus.
+- a beautiful and comfortable [dark color scheme](https://github.com/monkeytypegame/monkeytype/blob/16c956c62c241deb9c3ffd0f3b3647625df4156e/frontend/static/themes/serika_dark.css) to reduce eye strain and help you focus.
 ## Dependencies

 - [Python](https://www.python.org/downloads/) 3.11.3 or above.